Updated on September 13, 2022 by Sarina

 When you try to take apart some seams (like in shirt side seams) you may notice an anomaly – they are not sewn the same way as normal.
 Yes, they are not the usual kind of straight stitched plain seams, but flat felled seams.

 You can check out this post on flat fell seams to know more about this type and how to re-sew them after you have taken it apart.
-It is sewn wrong sides together and then the seam allowance is turned and stitched in the front – this way the back and front look extremely neat – you can sew this seam very easily on your garment after you practice on a test fabric.
+It is sewn wrong sides together and then the seam allowance is turned and stitched in the front – this way the back and front look very neat – you can sew this seam very easily on your garment after you practice on a test fabric.
 You will have to take apart the seam from the armpit to the hem.
 No short cut here.

 You can add one or more darts – darts are added symmetrically on both sides of the body.
 Darts can shape the garment to fit the body curves by controlling fullness or excess fabric.
 You can use darts for better fitting at the back or front waist, front underarm and under bust (starting from waistline).
 For skirts, front and back darts are used for a close-fitting look.